thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ```
 {: .copy-code}

-With the Timescale it was hard to process about 2k msg/sec on the same instance as Postgres was able to handle 5k messages.
+Conclusion: with the Timescale it was hard to process about 2k msg/sec on the same instance as Postgres was able to handle 5k messages.
 The reason is a high CPU usage.
 We made a try to give more resources (m6a.2xlarge), but maximum that Timescale can hit is 5k msg/sec with a lot of free CPU and memory available.
 The "TS timescale" queues were always filled and much more than others.